joel-ho/BES/README.md

 OS = LINUX
 ```

-Second, enter the path to Boost in your machine in line 36 of the makefile:
+Second, enter the path to Boost in your machine in line 36 of the `makefile`:

 ```
 BOOST = path/to/boost